amloveyweb/amloveyweb.github.io/_pages/AssetsExplorer/search-assets.md

 * The multipe values sample:

 > `Name: icon | body` means search the texture whose name __contains__ 'icon' __OR__ 'body'

-A video demo also can found in <https://www.youtube.com/watch?v=yNE7V9UoOus>.